tari-labs/tari-university/cryptography/fraud-proofs-1/MainReport.md

 SPV clients will believe everything miners or nodes tell them, as evidenced by Peter Todd in the screenshot above showing an Android client showing millions of bitcoin.
 The wallet was sent a transaction 2.1 million BTC outputs[17]

-In the original Bitcoin whitepaper, Satoshi recognised this and introduced the concept of a Simplified Payment Verification (SPV) [2], in which he describes a technique that allows verification of payments using a lightweight client that doesn't need to download the entire Bitcoin blockchain, but rather by only downloading block headers with the longest proof-of-work chain [3].
+In the original Bitcoin whitepaper, Satoshi recognised this and introduced the concept of a Simplified Payment Verification (SPV) [2], in which he describes a technique that allows verification of payments using a lightweight client that doesn't need to download the entire Bitcoin blockchain, but rather by only downloading block headers with the longest proof-of-work chain , which are achieved by obtaining the Merkle branch linking a transaction to a block[3].
+The existence of Merkle root in the chain, along with blocks added after the block containing the Merkle root, provides confirmation of the legitimacy of that chain.

 ![proofofworkchain.png](sources/proofofworkchain.png)
 Courtesy: Bitcoin: A Peer-to-Peer Electronic Cash System

-In this system, the full nodes would need to provide an alert (known as a fraud proof) to SPV clients when an invalid block is detected [2].
+In this system, the full nodes would need to provide an alert (known as a fraud proof) to SPV clients when an invalid block is detected.
+The SPV clients would then be prompted to download the full block and alerted transactions to confirm the inconsistency[2].

+An invalid block need not be of malicious intent, but could be as a result of any of the following[6]:
+* **Bad Txn** (invalid txn, doublespent txn, or repeat txn).
+* **Missing block data** (unknown and undiscoverable Merkle trees – this could be intentional or accidental).
+* **Bad Block** (Other) (misplaced coinbase, wrong version, witness data missing, (drivechain) most updates to Escrow_DB/Withdrawal_DB)
+* **Bad Accumulation** (the infamous blocksize/SigOps limits, the coinbase txn fees (which must balance total fees paid by the block’s txns), (drivechain) sidechain outputs – the “CTIP” field of “Escrow DB”)

 # What are fraud proofs?